Tim Uppal: Member of Parliament

 In the 2000 federal election, Uppal ran for the Canadian Alliance in the riding of Edmonton Southeast, where he lost by fewer than 5,000 votes.
 In the 2004 federal election, he was defeated again, but only by 134 votes.
 And in the 2008 federal election, Uppal won the riding of Edmonton-Sherwood Park, becoming Member of Parliament for the Alberta riding.

 In December 2008, Uppal was appointed to the Standing Committee on Health and the Standing Committee on Heritage.
 He was promoted to acting chair of the Health Committee in 2010.

-Social Issues

 Abortion

 Uppal voted in support of Bill C-233 - An Act to amend the Criminal Code (sex-selective abortion), which would make it a criminal offence for a medical practitioner to knowingly perform an abortion solely on the grounds of the child's genetic sex.

-Private Member's Bill

-Uppal introduced his first private member's bill in 2010.
-The National Holocaust Monument Act (Bill C-442) seeks to establish a national Holocaust monument in Canada.
-Speaking in the House of Commons, Uppal noted that Canada was the only allied nation without a National Holocaust Memorial.
+National Holocaust Monument

+In 2007, Laura Grosman, a student at the University of Ottawa, and granddaughter of a Holocaust survivor, began advocating for a monument to be constructed to commemorate the atrocities committed by the Nazis.
+Initially, Grosman teamed up with Conservative MP Peter Kent, a former journalist and news anchor, who pledged his support.
+However, due to his appointment to the Stephen Harper cabinet, Kent could not introduce a private member's bill.
+Kent sought out Uppal, who had a prime position on the order paper and agreed to sponsor the bill - eventually named Bill C-442.
+Uppal considered this endeavor a vital contribution to Canada and, alongside Grosman, worked to secure all-party support.
+Uppal also said he was influenced to support the initiative by his wife Kiran, who joined the Ottawa March of the Living delegation in 1994, the only Sikh participant taking part in the journey.
+Uppal introduced Bill C-442 in 2010.
+Speaking in the House of Commons, he noted that Canada was the only allied nation without a Holocaust memorial.

 Bill C-442 was passed in the House of Commons with unanimous support from all parties.
 The bill received Royal Assent in March 2011.
 The National Holocaust Monument was officially unveiled in Ottawa on September 27, 2017.